Skip to content

 Day to day tasks

-• present your recommendations to clients
+• present findings to clients and make recommendations

-• oversee planning applications
+• prepare planning applications for schemes

 • negotiate contracts and tenders